 Employers who practice time clock rounding are usually trying to keep their payroll process simple.
-Rather than paying to the minute for hours worked, calculating payroll in 15-minute intervals makes it easier to calculate.
+Rather than paying to the minute for hours worked, calculating payroll in 15-minute intervals, for example, makes it easier to calculate.

 There are three basic rules of timesheet rounding according to the Department of Labor.

-While you can choose to round to the nearest five or 10 minute mark, 15 minutes is the maximum.
+- The maximum amount of time that can be rounded to is 15 minutes: While you can choose to round to the nearest five or 10-minute mark, 15 minutes is the maximum.

 While timesheet rounding may make payroll easier, it doesn’t come without consequences and risks.